pogrmman/Scheme-Libs/windows/srfi/README.md

 difference is that it packages the shell script along with the compiled file, so that you don't have to deal with a seperate compiled version of your code.
-These executables should be somewhat portable, as long as the `larceny` command exists on the system in question.
+These executables should be somewhat portable, as long as the `larceny` command and all libraries used by the program exist on the system in question.

+## Future
+- Package compiled libraries along with main program
+- Add a switch to allow making a fully portable version?